 Besides using the AD line indicator as a tool to time the reversals or corrections in the trend and determining the strength of the trends, divergence can also be used.
 More importantly, the concept of reverse or hidden divergence can be applied to the security as well using the AD line.

 The chart below shows a reverse divergence concept in play.
-Here, while the Cisco chart (NYSE: CSCO) posts a lower low, the AD line index posts a higher low, signaling a reverse bullish divergence.
+Here, while the Cisco chart (NYSE: CSCO) posts a lower low, the Advance/Decline index posts a higher low, signaling a reverse bullish divergence.

 Following the break out from the interim pivot high, the security’s price breaks out higher and continues to post fresh highs.